PrefectHQ/prefect/docs/concepts/blocks.md

 ### Instantiating blocks

-For example, to instantiate a block that stores a JSON value, use the `JSON` block:
+To instantiate a block that stores a JSON value, use the `JSON` block:

 ```python
 from prefect.blocks.system import JSON